Skip to content

 • Add Kimball structure as sources, dimensions, facts under the models folder

 • Add SQL materialized view using SELECT ....
-No insert into
+No INSERT INTO

-• Validate each new SQL creation: within the folder with the dbt_profile.yaml, to build a view in Snowflake
+• Validate each new SQL creation: within the folder with the dbt_profile.yaml, to build a view in Snowflake for example

 dbt run